-Budget 2016: Implications for the real estate sector
+Budget 2016: Implications for the real estate and planning sectors

 This is not the first Budget in recent years that refers to streamlining the planning system.
 Much of this is old news – a move to a more zonal approach simply refers to the permission in principle system passing through Parliament in the Housing and Planning Bill.
 Doubt remains as to the extent to which that approach can in practice speed up development on anything other than small sites.
 On local plan delivery, further details of the government’s proposed measures are only expected later this year.